Kasey Chambers: 1998–2002: The Captain to Barricades & Brickwalls

-2003–07: Wayward Angel to Carnival
+2003–2007: Wayward Angel to Carnival

-Chambers recorded a cover version of Cyndi Lauper's "True Colours" (April 2003), which peaked at No. 4 on the ARIA Singles Chart.
-It was used as the theme song for the Rugby World Cup in that year.
+Chambers recorded a cover version of Cyndi Lauper's "True Colours" (April 2003), which peaked at No. 4 on the ARIA Singles Chart and was used as the theme song for the Rugby World Cup in that year.
 Her rendition reached No. 76 on the End of Year Top 100 Singles for 2003, and was certified as a gold record for shipment of 35,000.
-At the APRA Music Awards of 2003 Chambers won three categories with "Not Pretty Enough" named as Song of the Year, Most Performed Australian Work and Most Performed Country Work.
+At the APRA Music Awards of 2003, Chambers won three categories with "Not Pretty Enough" named as Song of the Year, Most Performed Australian Work and Most Performed Country Work.

 She released her third solo album, Wayward Angel, in May 2004, which debuted at No. 1 on the ARIA Albums Chart and remained at the top position for five weeks.
 It was accredited triple platinum for shipment of 210,000 copies by the end of the following year.
 AllMusic's Mark Deming felt, "[it] is perhaps a bit less striking than her first two sets, The Captain and Barricades & Brickwalls, if only because she staked out her style on those sessions, and here she's harvesting from the ground she broke earlier on.
 But this also sounds like her most accomplished effort to date."

-Singles from the album include "Hollywood" (August 2004), "Pony" (January 2005) and "Saturated" (May).
+Singles from the album include "Hollywood" (August 2004), "Pony" (January 2005), and "Saturated" (May).
 Following the Boxing Day Tsunami (26 December 2004), Chambers appeared at the Wave Aid charity concert in Sydney in January 2005, to help raise funds for organisations in disaster affected areas.
 At the ARIA Music Awards of 2004 she won both Best Female Artist and Best Country Album for Wayward Angel.

 Chambers's fourth studio album, Carnival (August 2006), also debuted at No. 1.
 Deming found, "[it] is roots-friendly enough that it isn't likely to seriously alienate most of her fans, this album does represent a clear and decisive break from the country-influenced approach of her earlier music; most of these 12 songs are easygoing but satisfying roots rock with a bluesy undertone...
 As a songwriter, she keeps getting better at writing about the stuff of everyday lives (love, lust, disappointment, getting on with life) with an uncommon degree of horse sense and attention to detail, and if anything, the new musical backdrops have added to the depth of her emotional landscapes."
-Its lead single, "Nothing at All" (July), reached the top ten.
+Its lead single, "Nothing at All" (July), reached the top 10.